noiseprotocol/noise_spec/noise.md

 ----------------------------

 Takes an ASCII label and writes its bytes into `h` sequentially, zero-filling any unused bytes.
-The label should be unique to the particular ciphersuite, descriptor, and protocol.
-For example: "Noise255\_BoxX\_ExampleProtocol".
+The label should be unique to the particular ciphersuite and protocol.
+By convention the label should begin with the ciphersuite.
+For
+example: "Noise255\_ExampleProtocol".

 Also takes an optional key pair for the `s` variable, and an optional "pre-shared" key for the `k` variable.
 All other variables are set to empty.